Deep Learning and PyTorch¶

 _, loss = sess.run([train_step, cross_entropy],feed_dict={x: IMAGES, y_: LABELS})

-Tensor is very similar to numpy.array
+Tensor is very similar to numpy.array in functionality.

 import torch # note package is not called pytorch